TendTo/Linear-System-Solver/docs/Gaussian-elimination.md

 ### **No pivot lmem**

-Simplest implementation of a Gaussian reduction where the pivots are chosen in based on the order of rows.
+Simplest implementation of a Gaussian elimination where the pivots are chosen in based on the order of rows.
 The whole matrix is stored in the local memory of size (**n + 2** X **n + 1**) and all the work-items belong to the same work-group, so that they share the same local memory.

 The parallelization only concerns the fact that the work-items go through each row in parallel, each on a specific column.